 Can You Help?

 We are always on the lookout for helpers, especially at the events we organise and compete in.
-If you can help with officiating at Track and Field events but feel you lack the experience please contact either Jean Simpson is our most experienced Track official.
-She can show you how things work and Helen the club secretary can even arrange attendance at an England Athletics officials course for field officials, track judges and timekeeper.
+If you can help with officiating at Track and Field events but feel you lack the experience please contact Helen Vaughan the club secretary who can arrange attendance at an England Athletics officials course for field officials, track judges and timekeepers.
 Due to the increase in demand of children wanting to join our athletic club we have had to start a waiting list.
 The club really do not like having to do this and to help the club clear and remove the waiting list.
 We need your help as volunteers this can be eyes and ears watching for behaviour or do you fancy becoming a athletic coach?
 If you can offer any assistance, especially with the younger groups, on training nights please see John Conroy, our coach development manager, at the track.

 CODE OF CONDUCT FOR PARENTS

-The UKA Code of Conduct for Parents, which has been adopted by Bury AC, can be accessed by clicking on this link:
+The UKA Code of Conduct for, which has been adopted by Bury AC, contains codes for different categories of club members and parents carers.
+It can be accessed through the Welfare and Safeguarding page on this website.